Blade Length: 21.19″

 Overall Length: 28.50″

 Sansibar #3 – The Sansibar Sword, sometimes mistakenly spelled the Zanzibar (which is an African country).
-Though it is thought to be an African influence in its design, mainly from the Saudi Arabian/African border line area.
-If there is a historical connection between the Filipino version of the Sansibar and the Zanzibar, it is presently unknown.
+Though it is thought to be an African influence in its design, mainly from the Saudi Arabian/African border line area in the upper north-east side.
+If there is a historical connection between the Filipino version of the Sansibar and Zanzibar, it is presently unknown.
 However, it is a strong rumor with no historical proof.

 The name Sansibar was first called “pang sibak”, in which “pang” means “for” and “sibak” means “to chop” in Filipino dialects.
 So, pang sibak means “for chopping.”
 Later, the term evolved into “pang sibar” which means the same in Tagalog.
 Other explanations are “san sibak,” meaning “one” (san or isan or isang) and “chop” (sibak) so to put the two words together, “san-sibak” means “one chop!”
 Much later, the name sansibar was adopted even though every Filipino dialect differs on most every island.
 The sound and the pronunciation of the word “Sansibar” changed until the occupation by America …and then the word “Sansibar” was used as the standard name for this particular sword design.

 One thing you should know, all Sansibars do not double as tools.
 This was, back in the day, strictly a weapon for combat and self defense.
-Using the sansibar outdoors for chopping trees are incorrect uses and will not maximize a flexible sword’s usefulness.
-Filipinos were very careful in the designs of differences between jungle tool, combat or doubling for both.
+Like all long swords, using the Sansibar outdoors for chopping trees down are incorrect uses.
+There are swords out there that double as a tool/weapon…this one is strictly for combat purposes going back to ancient times.
+Filipinos were very careful in the designs of differences between jungle tool, combat or doubling as both.
 Historically, all cultures were the same way with their swords.
-Taking pride in your survival weapon has been and always will be important.
+Taking pride in your survival weapon in whatever category has been and always will be important.